mfthomps/Labtainers/docs/labdesigner.md

 Automated assessment of student labs
 ------------------------------------
 This section describes how to configure a lab for automated assessment of student work.
-Note the framework does not require that labs include automated assessment, e.g., a lab "results" may consist entirely of a written report submitted by the student.
+Note the framework does not require that labs include automated assessment, e.g., the "results" of a lab may consist entirely of a written report submitted by the student.

-The goals of automated assessment is to provide instructors with some confidence that students performed the lab, and to give instructors insight into which parts of a lab students may be having difficulty with.
+The goal of automated assessment is to provide instructors with some confidence that students performed the lab, and to give instructors insight into which parts of a lab students may be having difficulty with.
 The automated assessment functions are not intended to standardize each student's approach to a lab, rather the goal is to permit